Understanding alerts in Log Analytics

 - Log search.
 The query that runs every time the alert rule fires.
 The records returned by this query is used to determine whether an alert is created.

-- Time window.
+Time window.
 Specifies the time range for the query.
 The query returns only records that were created within this range of the current time.
-This can be any value between 5 minutes and 24 hours.
-For example, If the time window is set to 60 minutes, and the query is run at 1:15 PM, only records created between 12:15 PM and 1:15 PM is returned.
+This can be any value between five minutes and 24 hours.
+The range needs to be wide enough to accommodate reasonable delays in ingestion.
+The time window needs to be two times the length of the longest delay you want to be able to handle.

-- Frequency.
-Specifies how often the query should be run.
-Can be any value between 5 minutes and 24 hours.
-Should be equal to or less than the time window.
+Frequency.
+Specifies how often the query should be run and can be used to make alerts more responsive for the normal case.
+The value can be between five minutes and 24 hours and should be equal to or less than the Alert time window.
 If the value is greater than the time window, then you risk records being missed.

 Each alert rule in Log Analytics is one of two types.
 Each of these types is described in detail in the sections that follow.